jecki/DHParser/Introduction.md

   Editing and revising XML-encoded text is a pain.
 Just ask the literary scientists who have to work with it.
 - The XML encoding, especially TEI-XML, is often unintuitive.
 Only experts understand it.
-Now, if you had the idea that you humanist friend, who is not into digital technologies, might help you with proof-reading, you better think about it again.
+Now, if you had the idea that your humanist friend, who is not into digital technologies, might help you with proof-reading, you better think about it again.
 - There is an awful lot of typing to do: All those lengthy opening